The page has been translated by Gen AI.

 Require Credential

-If you join as a member on the scp.test domain, you need to restart the server for the information to take effect.
+If you join as a member of the scp.test domain, you must restart the server for the changes to take effect.

 Active Directory Domain Controller role installation

-Connect to the Secondary DC server and run PowerShell (administrator privileges) from Windows.
+Connect to the secondary DC server and launch PowerShell (administrator privileges) from the Windows Run dialog.

 powershell